 In fact, you'll find them anywhere where it's warm and dark.

-Once you're familiar with the life cycle of dog fleas you'll soon realize that one treatment may not always be enough.
+Before you can tackle flea removal from your home, you must first understand the life cycle of dog fleas; once you do, you'll realize that one treatment may not always be enough.

-The first treatment will kill off the adult fleas, but you'll also need to continue with further treatments until all eggs, larvae and pupa are either removed or have developed into adult fleas and are killed off.
+The first treatment will kill off the adult fleas.
+You will also need to continue with further treatments until all eggs, larvae and pupa are removed or have developed into adult fleas and killed off.

-If your Cocker Spaniel has fleas, read on to learn what you can do to get rid of fleas on your dog's coat and banish them for good!
+Let's get straight to it and learn how to get rid of fleas on your dog's coat and banish them for good!

 Begin by bathing your dog; wash him thoroughly, making sure you create lots of soap suds and rub them into all the nooks and crannies.

-There are many specialist shampoo treatments for dog fleas available or your vet may recommend one to you.
+Many specialist shampoo treatments for dog fleas are available, or your vet may recommend one.

-This is a great way of getting rid of fleas because they can't get a grip on the hair and they literally drown in the watery soap suds!
+This is an excellent way of getting rid of fleas because they can't get a grip on the hair, and they literally drown in the watery soap suds!

-Don't rinse your dog's coat at this stage because you want the shampoo to get working and do its job - leave it on for 10 to 15 minutes, or however long the manufacturers recommend.
+Don't rinse your dog's coat at this stage because you want the shampoo to get working and do its job.
+Leave the shampoo on for 10 to 15 minutes or however long the manufacturers recommend.

-Using a flea comb, work through your dog's wet, soapy coat, section by section, to remove as many remaining fleas or eggs as you can.
+Using a flea comb, work through your dog's wet, soapy coat, section by section, to remove as many remaining fleas or eggs as possible.

 Keep a separate bowl of soapy water nearby and dip the comb into the bowl after combing each section to clean the comb and 'drown' the fleas.

-As you work, you may see some of the fleas coming up to the top of your Cocker Spaniel's coat.
+You may see fleas coming up to the top of your Cocker Spaniel's coat as you work.
 Just pick them off and put them in the bowl of soapy water.

-When you've finished washing and combing your dogs coat, rinse him through several times to make sure all traces of the soap is removed.
+When you've finished washing and combing your dog's coat, rinse him several times to ensure all traces of the soap are removed.

-Leaving soap in your pet's coat could cause itching or other skin problems, particularly as flea shampoo is usually heavily medicated, so be sure to rinse his coat well.
+Leaving soap in your pet's coat could cause itching or other skin problems, particularly if the flea shampoo is heavily medicated.
+Be sure to rinse your dog's coat well.

-When you're certain there are no more soap suds, dry your dog thoroughly, paying particular attention to his ears, 'armpits', and under his tail as these are places where dog fleas love to feed.
+When you're sure there are no more soap suds, dry your dog thoroughly, paying particular attention to his ears, 'armpits', and under his tail, as these are places where dog fleas love to feed.

 If parts of his coat are left damp, these warm, moist areas may encourage the fleas to lay more eggs.

-I'm sure we all agree that getting rid of fleas isn't easy and once you've managed it, the last thing you want is for them to return.
+I'm sure we all agree that getting rid of fleas isn't easy, and once you've managed it, the last thing you want is for those pesky fleas to return.

-You can help to avoid a repeat infestation by applying a monthly flea treatment to your Spaniel.
+You can help to avoid a repeat infestation by applying monthly flea treatment to your Spaniel.

-Some will only kill adult fleas, which will mean that the eggs, larva and pupa continue to develop into adult fleas, resulting in a much longer timeframe to get rid of fleas on your Cocker.
+Some treatments will only kill adult fleas.
+This means that the eggs, larva and pupa continue to develop into adult fleas, resulting in a much longer timeframe to get rid of fleas on your Cocker.

-However, there are other treatments available which will kill fleas and stop any further development of eggs, larvae and pupa.
+However, other treatments are available that will kill fleas and stop any further development of eggs, larvae and pupa.

-This type of treatment is much more effective at killing and removing all traces of dog fleas.
-It is more expensive and you will probably need a prescription from your vet.
+This treatment is much more effective at killing and removing all traces of dog fleas.
+It is more expensive, and you will probably need a prescription from your vet.

 Your dog's flea medication must be applied in the right way if it's going to be fully effective.
 Don't waste your money.
 Learn how to use flea control treatments properly and help keep your dog safe from those bloodsucking parasites.

-Before you apply any flea medication, it's best to read the manufacturer's instructions carefully, as well as following the general guidelines below.
+Before applying flea medication, it's best to read the manufacturer's instructions carefully and follow the general guidelines below.

 You might also want to check with your vet to be confident that you're using the most effective type of flea medicine for your Cocker Spaniel.

-Apply the treatment directly to your dog's skin (not his coat) otherwise it won't be as effective.
-Yes, this can prove a bit tricky, especially if your little darling won't sit still, but try anyway.
+Apply the treatment directly onto your dog's skin (not his coat); otherwise, it won't be as effective.
+Yes, this can prove tricky, especially if your little darling won't sit still and insists on wriggling, but try anyway.

-Part his coat with your finger and thumb or two combs, (whichever's easiest for you) and apply the liquid around his neck area or in a line down between the shoulder blades.
+Part his coat with your finger and thumb or two combs (whichever's easiest for you) and apply the liquid around his neck or in a line between the shoulder blades.

-I usually do it in three or four places to make sure his coat isn't absorbing the liquid.
-If there is any liquid remaining in the pipette, empty it somewhere equally out of his reach, ie further down his back.
+I usually do it in three or four places to ensure his coat isn't absorbing the liquid.
+If any liquid remains in the pipette, empty it somewhere equally out of his reach, i.e. further down his back.

-Keep your Cocker Spaniel indoors until the medication is dry and has been absorbed by his skin otherwise he may rub it off after his first roll in the grass or the dirt.
+Keep your Cocker Spaniel indoors until the medication is dry and absorbed by his skin; otherwise, your dog may rub it off after his first roll in the grass or the dirt.

 It's what Cockers do, isn't it?